 Local Fund (UCU Liverpool Branch)

-You are able to apply to the Fighting Fund for initial coverage to offset deductions.
+You should apply to the Fighting Fund for initial coverage to offset deductions.
 For additional financial help, i.e. funds beyond the Fighting Fund daily allowance or other limitations you can also apply direct to the local branch committee for our Local Fund.

 The local fund is intended for individuals suffering imminent financial difficulty due to strike deductions, such as staff employed on lower salary bands, hourly paid staff, those on precarious contracts/ facing end of contract circumstances.
 The local fund is also available to all who may need support to meet essential living costs to help them continue to participate in industrial action.